Metal Recycling at Kus-kus-sum

 Occasionally, before the rebar goes into a bin, it is pulled out and left on the concrete in intriguing shapes and configurations.
 More than one person has remarked on the aesthetics of these ephemeral rebar sculptures, one of which is pictured on this page.

-In the spirit of summer fun, Project Watershed is holding a contest to see who can guess the number of full bins of metal that will come of the site.
-If you want to take a stab at estimating, email Caila.Holbrook@projectwatershed.ca, or post your guess to Instagram or Facebook with #metalrecycling and #kuskussum, by Friday June 23rd.
-The closest three guesses will win a $25 gift certificate from the Peninsula Co-op.
-If there are more than three correct guesses we will draw three names from those who have guessed correctly.
+In the spirit of summer fun, Project Watershed is held a contest to see who can guess the number of full bins of metal that will come of the site.
+It turns out there were 31 bins.
+We had two people come very close to that number with Sonya Jenssen guessing 30 and Dianna Robinson guessing 32.
+They both won a $25 gift certificate from the Peninsula Co-op.

 Thank you so much for your support and interest in Kus-kus-sum, if you have any questions feel free to contact us at email@example.com.